dmytro-ustynov/ItemsManager/README.md

 # This will output smth like: WvWG/9DFiENuJStn
 ```

+4. Fill the config.yaml with  services you want to have in your app.
+You may add new services, or delete existing ones.

+6. Run the command:

+`python generate_static.py`

+This will add necessary files to the client part of the app.

-4. Build and run containers with the command:
+6. Build and run containers with the command:

-`docker-compose up -d`
+`docker-compose up -d --build`

 Wait for a while until containers are being built and started.
 After proces was finished you should see:
 ```